concord-consortium/soundwaves/README.md

 MDN provides great documentation and tutorials: https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API

-Most of the custom audio-related helper are implemented in `src/utils/audio.ts`.
+Most of the custom audio-related helpers are implemented in `src/utils/audio.ts`.

 AM and FM modulation is implemented using `OfflineAudioContext`, `OscillatorNode`, and `GainNode`.